pranavpr/cardinfo.github.io/_posts/2019-08-31-hdfc-bank-credit-card-10x-rewards-september-2019-update.md

   - Rs.
 1,000/- cash back on other HDFC Credit and Debit Cards
 - **Maximum Capping Reset**: Every calendar month
 - **Fulfillment**: Reward Points or cash back will be posted within 90 working days from the last date of transaction month
-- Offer applicable only for PayZapp KYC registered customers
+- Only PayZapp KYC registered customers are eligible for cashback
 - **Source**: [Website](https://offers.smartbuy.hdfcbank.com/offer_details/12768)

 Clearly nothing much has changed in comparison to [July 2019](/hdfc-smartbuy-10x-program-july-2019-update/).